-12.8 General Statistical Methods
+13.9 General Statistical Methods

 Standard statistical methods will be employed to analyze all data.
-All data collected in this study will be documented using summary tables and subject data listings.
+Data collected in this study will be presented using summary tables and subject data listings.
 Unless otherwise noted, all p-values will be considered significant at a two-sided significance level of 5%.
 Continuous variables will be summarized using descriptive statistics, including count, mean, median, standard deviation (SD), minimum and maximum.
 Where appropriate, 95% two-sided confidence intervals for the means or medians will be presented.
 If the observed data are found not to follow a normal distribution, appropriate non-parametric methods may be employed.
 Categorical variables will be summarized by frequencies and percentages.
 Unless explicitly stated otherwise, percentages will utilize a denominator corresponding to the number of unique subjects.

-12.9 Missing Data
+13.10 Missing Data

 All practical monitoring and follow-up steps will be taken to ensure complete and accurate data collection.
-It is anticipated that the rate of missing data would be very low due to the limited duration of the study.
 All analyses will be based on available data only; no imputation for missing data is planned.

-12.10 Statistical Software
+13.11 Statistical Software